| ICE.NFS

 for security reasons.

-- Check that you have not misspelled your login name or password, and that you are using a
+Make sure that PCNFSD is installed and running.
+Check that you have not misspelled your login name or password, and that you are using a

-- check with you system administrator to ensure you have correct permissions to read and
+valid username/password. check with you system administrator to ensure you have correct permissions to read and

+write.
 Unable to Log into the Server -- An

 "Access Denied" Message Appears After Entering Login Name and Password